 Then replace <user> with your actual username on your computer.
 If you don’t know what that is, key in whoami in a terminal program and it’ll print out your username.

 Save the file as firefox-quantum.desktop to .local/share/applications/ directory.
 If hidden folders do not appear visible on save dialog box, press CTRL+H to make them visible.
 Once saved to the desired directory, hit the same key combination i.e., CTRL+H to make hidden folders and files invisible.

-It's not really necessary to uninstall Iceweasel (or Firefox ESR) but I've encountered issues on rare occasions when I launched Iceweasel on Applications list (because of its Firefox logo!) add-ons tend to break and the browser starts popping up weird dialog boxes informing some add-ons just don't work right.
-Certain add-ons that work on Firefox Quantum won't work on Iceweasel and if you happen to fall on the same pithole like I do, you might start considering uninstalling it.
+It’s not really necessary to uninstall Iceweasel (or Firefox ESR) but I’ve encountered issues on rare occasions when I launched Iceweasel on Applications list (because of its Firefox logo!) add-ons tend to break and the browser starts popping up weird dialog boxes informing some add-ons just don’t work right.
+Certain add-ons that work on Firefox Quantum won’t work on Iceweasel and if you happen to fall on the same pithole as I do, you might start considering uninstalling it.
 Open terminal emulator program and key in the command below:

 sudo apt remove iceweasel